seabroadlab/reviewlab/README.md

 N X P matriced data; N row and P colum, N observations with P variables
 ## Char and String and Numerical variable
 if you type <b>c("something","Hello")</b> it generates the Char values
+## Subset Function
+Just like logical function of MATLAB, it can substract the subset from the dataset and make it into specific(another) dataset
+</br><b>subset

 ## Capital Letters
 R specifies the capital letters different from the lower letters